bell07/xpad-profiles/README.md

 install-dolphin.sh | Install Wiimote and GCPad profiles for Dolphin emulator install-mupen64plus.py | Install the config for mupen64plus - N64 emulator

+## Usage
+Look into corresponding subfolder.
+For each configuration file an svg file exists, that show you the buttons assignment.

 # Base profile
-The Linux evdev driver "xpad" used for Xbox compatible controller send the next codes:
+The Linux evdev driver "xpad" used for Xbox compatible controller send the next codes.
+The configurations works only if your controller sends the same data.

 ![Xbox base profile](Xbox_Controller.svg)